pierreveron/SwiftUICam/README.md

 If you want to have a custom camera using SwiftUI and not using the UIPickerController that will display the original iOS camera, but don’t have time to play with AVFoundation, this package is for you!

-SwiftUICam gives you a simple full screen Snapchat-style Camera View.
+SwiftUICam gives you a realtime full screen Snapchat-style view of the iPhone camera.
 Then, it is your job to built the interface you want and to connect it to the Camera View.

-that gives a realtime view of the iPhone camera

 ## Features